 - how many campers will rely on the stove.

-Lights not only enable you to do things in the dark, but can also serve as signal devices in case of emergency.
+Lights not only enable you to do things at night, but can also serve as signal devices in case of emergency.
 The two most popular options include a headlamp and a lantern.
 A headlamp allows you to keep your hands free, which is helpful for climbing and hiking in darkness.
 Soft-glowing, battery-powered lanterns are typically used for eating areas and the inside of your tent.

 First aid kit

-Hopefully you won’t need it for anything serious, however, it’s very likely that you or another camper from your group will get a small cut, scrape, blister, or let's say a minor burn while making a campfire.
-So before you set off, check if your first aid kit is stocked with everything you need.
-See our first aid kit recommendations at the bottom of this article.
+Hopefully, you won't need it for anything serious, however, it's very likely that you or another camper from your group will get a small cut, scrape, blister, or let's say a minor burn while making a campfire.
+Always plan for sun (especially in winter!) and be ready for bugs by bringing sunscreen and insect repellent.
+Before you set off, check if your first aid kit is stocked with everything you need.
+See our recommendations at the bottom of this article.

 Tips for Choosing a Tent

-Today, it’s easy to get spoiled by the choice in tents, and buying a tent for your first time camping might be challenging.
+Today, it's easy to get spoiled by the choice in tents, and buying a shelter for your first tent camping trip might be challenging.
 Tents come in different sizes, designs and materials, and picking the right one may be really confusing for a beginner.
-Let’s take a closer look at what you should pay attention to while choosing your wildlife shelter.
+Let's take a closer look at what you should pay attention to while choosing your wildlife shelter.